Telefonica/opensource-scaffold/.github/CONTRIBUTING.md

 Once the PR is approved and __merged into the release branch__, a project maintainer can start the release process by:

 1. Updating the version number in the `package.json` file.
-2. Updating the action version in the `templates/.github/workflows/opensource-checks.yml` file.
+2. Updating the action version in the `templates/.github/workflows/opensource-checks.yml` file when it is a major release.
 3. Updating the CHANGELOG.md file with the changes in the new version.
 4. Tagging the main branch with the corresponding version numbers.